When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 - Cold water

 - Short-grain Japanese rice should be soaked for at least 30 minutes to 1 hour.
-If you cook your rice for more than 8 hours, it will turn watery and flavorless.
+It will turn watery and flavorless if you cook your rice for more than 8 hours.

 - Drain the rice and cook it with 16 ounces (2 cups) or 20 ounces (2 1/2 cups) of water in a rice cooker.